AssignmentsEval/gnrivero_diff-api/README.md

 # diff-api

+Base64 encoded data comparing application.

+This application is made on Spring Boot Framework using reactive web stack with embedded Netty and MongoDB so it's self-contained.

+You will require compatibility with Java 8+ to run this application.

 <h3>How to build and run diff-api application</h3>

 Prior to run any command go to the application folder 'diff-api/'. <br>